Jump to content

 John Buxton and Chris Durdin

-This book – published in July 2011 – tells the story of how cranes bred at Horsey in Norfolk, and how they were protected and studied there.
+This book – first published in hardback in July 2011 – tells the story of how cranes bred at Horsey in Norfolk, and how they were protected and studied there.

 Cranes in flightThe cranes’ story starts with their arrival at Horsey in 1979.
 Their first nesting attempt was in 1981 and the first chick fledged in 1982.